‘This Is Us’ Star Chrissy Metz Releases New Music Video For ‘Breakthrough’ Soundtrack

 Chrissy Metz is lending her vocal skills to a new single from her latest film, Breakthrough.

 The This Is Us star premiered her first video on Friday for her song entitled “I’m Standing With You.”
 According to Us Weekly, the song will be featured on the soundtrack for Breakthrough, in which Metz stars alongside Josh Lucas, Topher Grace and Mike Colter.
 The video shows the star standing alone in a dark room as she wears a peach dress.
 Minutes in, Metz is surrounded by a choir as she walks on water and sings.
-The lyrics in the song show the singer expressing her faith and saying she will “never faith in you.”
+The lyrics in the song show the singer expressing her faith and saying she will “never lose faith in you.”

 The premise of the video aligns with the plot of Breakthrough.
 Us Weekly reports that the film is based on Joyce Smith’s 2017 memoir, which recounts her adopted teenage son’s miraculous survival following a fall into an icy Missouri lake.
 Smith’s son is portrayed by Isaac Kragten for the film, with Metz portraying Smith.
 During the video, clips from the film are shown as Metz is singing.